manolina-13/Bank_Management_system/README.md

 ## Description

-The developed web application, "Simple Bank," provides core banking functionalities for three distinct user roles: Customers, Staff, and Managers.
+The Simple Bank web application provides core banking functionalities for three distinct user roles: Customers, Staff, and Managers.
 Each role interacts with a dedicated web portal tailored to their specific tasks.

-The project emphasizes the use of **Java Servlets** for server-side logic and request handling. **JavaServer Pages (JSP)** along with **JSTL (JSP Standard Tag Library)** and **Expression Language (EL)** are employed for dynamically generating HTML views presented to the user.
+The project emphasizes the use of **Java Servlets** for server-side logic and request handling. **JavaServer Pages (JSP)**, along with **JSTL (JSP Standard Tag Library)** and **Expression Language (EL)**, are employed for dynamically generating HTML views presented to the user.

 Data persistence is achieved using **JDBC (Java Database Connectivity)** to interact with an **SQLite** database, which stores all application data including user accounts, transactions, loans, fixed deposits, and grievances.

 The application is deployed and runs on an **Apache Tomcat** server, which serves as the servlet container.
 Password hashing for security is implemented using SHA-256.

 ## Application Functionality